Temperature effects on magnetoplasmon spectrum of a weakly modulated graphene monolayer: Temperature effects on the magnetoplasmon spectrum of weakly modulated graphene

-where $x_{0}^{\prime}=l^{2}q_{y},\bar{q}$ is the two dimensional wave number, $k$ is background dielectric constant and $f(\varepsilon(n,x_{0}))$\ is the Fermi distribution function.
-This result was obtained previously in \cite{11} where it was used to obtain the zero temperature dispersion relation.
-Here we are interested in temperature effects and we proceed as follows to determine the finite temperature dispersion relation.
-In the regime of weak modulation, the distribution function $f(\varepsilon(n,x_{0}))$ can be expressed as
+$x_{0}^{\prime}=l^{2}q_{y},\bar{q}$ is the two dimensional wave number, $k$ is background dielectric constant and $f\left[ \varepsilon(n,x_{0})\right] $\ is the Fermi distribution function.
+This result was obtained previously in \cite{24} where it was used to obtain the zero temperature dispersion relation.
+Here we are interested in temperature effects to account for SdH oscillations, in addition to Weiss oscillations, in the magnetoplasmon spectrum.
+We proceed as follows to determine the finite temperature dispersion relation.
+In the regime of weak modulation, the distribution function $f\left[ \varepsilon(n,x_{0})\right] $ can be expressed as